srid/haskell-flake/doc/haskell-flake/package-set.md

----
-slug: /haskell-flake/package-set
----

 # Creating package sets

 While haskell-flake is generally used to develop and build individual Haskell projects, you can also use it to create a custom Haskell package set that you can use in other projects.
 This is useful if you want to create a common package set to be shared across multiple projects.

 A "project" in haskell-flake primarily serves the purpose of developing Haskell projects.
 Additionally, a project also exposes the final *package set* via the readonly option `outputs.finalPackages`.
-This package set includes the base packages (`basePackages`), the local packages as well as any [dependency overrides](/haskell-flake/dependency) you set.
+This package set includes the base packages (`basePackages`), the local packages as well as any [[dependency|dependency overrides]] you set.
 Since we are are only interested in creating a new package set, we can use empty local packages and disable the dev shell:

 ```nix
 {